 We love finding cute cafes during our travels… who doesn’t like pausing for some coffee and a pastry after a long day of sightseeing or shopping.
 When we found our self in the beautiful Galleria right across from the Duomo in Milan, we were looking for the famous Gucci café.
-Unfortunately it was closed for renovation and we stumbled upon another gem instead – Pasticceria Marchesi!
+Unfortunately it was closed for renovation and we stumbled upon another gem instead – Pasticceria Marchesi at Prada!
 Pasticceria Marchesi is one of Milan’s iconic cafe’s founded almost 200 years ago and is famous for their top-quality salty and sweet delicacies.
 They have partnered with Prada and have a new café in Galleria Vittorio Emanuele II.
+We popped in for some cappuccino at this pretty place with pistachio interiors.

 Founded in the early 1900 by Angelo Marchesi, the café expanded its services to that of a proper bar serving coffee, refreshments and early evening cocktails in addition to its freshly baked pastries, cakes, cookies and candies.
 Today, the same café in Via Santa Maria alla Porta, 11/a is managed by Angelo Marchesi’s grandson (also named Angelo) together with his wife and two children.
 The family runs the business according to the café’s original principles, retaining its unique heritage while pushing it forward toward contemporary relevance.